gravitational/teleport/web/README.md

 ### WASM

-The web UI includes a WASM modul built from a Rust codebase located in `packages/teleport/src/ironrdp`.
+The web UI includes a WASM module built from a Rust codebase located in `packages/teleport/src/ironrdp`.
 It is built with the help of [wasm-pack](https://github.com/rustwasm/wasm-pack).

 Running `yarn build-wasm` builds the WASM binary as well as the appropriate Javascript/Typescript